 But understanding mindfulness meditation only as a concentration technique misses an important piece: Mindfulness also requires acceptance:

 Practicing non-judgmental awareness on the present moment means openly accepting whatever we experience.
 But accepting negative thoughts and feelings when they are intense and maybe even overwhelming can be darned hard.
-And that’s exactly why mindfulness meditation is a difficult practice for those of us who struggle with anxiety.
+And that’s exactly why meditating with anxiety is so hard.

 (A note for those who notice a paradox here: You start to practice mindfulness meditation to get rid of anxiety but now you’re asked to be open and curious about it?
 How is that supposed to work?
 The truth is that this is not really a paradox.
 The key is that acceptance comes first, and change comes later.
 We first need to accept things and then they change by themselves.
 And they become much more manageable once we truly accept them.
 Seems counter-intuitive but it’s true.
 If you want to know more, check this out.)